 With gray areas and change, sometimes also comes controversy and push back.

-I think that having open discussions, being transparent and forward with aspects of roundnet that aren’t perfect, and putting out LOTS of content to help educate players, old and new, about what they may see in a roundnet game, is crucial to the development of roundnet.
+I think that having open discussions, being transparent and forward with aspects of roundnet that aren’t perfect, and putting out LOTS of content to help educate players, old and new, about what they need to practice, may see in a roundnet game, etc., is crucial to the development of roundnet.